zextras/tech-doc/source/_includes/_installation/step-conf-vs.rst

    zextras$ carbonio chats video-server add VS_IP port 8188 servlet_port 8090 secret VIDEOSERVER_PWD

 Here, port **8188** is the default port used by |vs|, while **8090** for recording.
-Change these values according to your needs or preferences, but take into account that the value of the ``servlet_port`` **must match** the one defined for |vs| in file :file:`/etc/carbonio/videoserver-recorder/recordingEnv`.
+You may change these values according to your needs or preferences, but take into account that the value of the ``servlet_port`` **must match** the one defined for |vs| in file :file:`/etc/carbonio/videoserver-recorder/recordingEnv`.